Pointer vs Polish Lowland Sheepdog: Complete Comparison (2026)

 Health and Lifespan Comparison

 Pointer has a typical lifespan of 12-17 years, while Polish Lowland Sheepdog lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-Pointer is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Polish Lowland Sheepdog faces its own health challenges including Orthopedic Conditions, Other Conditions.
+Pointer is predisposed to joint and skeletal conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Polish Lowland Sheepdog faces its own health challenges including joint and skeletal conditions, Other Conditions.
 Pointer has 3 documented predispositions compared to 2 for Polish Lowland Sheepdog, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health